Campari Group

 Davide Campari-Milano N.V., trading as Campari Group, is an Italian company active since 1860 in the branded beverage industry.
 It produces spirits, wines, and non-alcoholic apéritifs.
-From its signature product, Campari, its portfolio has been extended to include over 50 brands, including Aperol, Appleton, Cinzano, SKYY vodka, Espolón, Wild Turkey, Grand Marnier, and Forty Creek whisky.
+From its signature product, Campari, its portfolio has been extended to include over 50 brands, including Aperol, Appleton, Picon, SKYY vodka, Espolón, Wild Turkey, Grand Marnier, and Forty Creek whisky.

 Group profile

 Founded in Milan by Gaspare Campari and currently headquartered in Sesto San Giovanni, the Group is now a global company (sixth-largest spirits group worldwide), marketing and distributing its products in over 190 countries.
 Production is concentrated in 22 manufacturing plants.

 Campari Group employs approximately 4,000 people and has its own distribution network.
-The company operates in Austria, Belgium, Germany, Italy, Luxembourg, Russia, Switzerland, the UK and Ukraine in Europe; Argentina, Brazil, Jamaica, Mexico and the United States in the Americas, as well as in Australia and China.
+The company operates in Austria, Belgium, Germany, Italy, Luxembourg, Russia, Switzerland, the UK and Ukraine in Europe; Argentina, Brazil, Jamaica, Mexico, Canada, and the United States in the Americas, as well as in Australia and China.
 Sales for 2012 amounted to €1,340.8 million, 76.7% of which was in spirits, 14.6% in wines, and around 8% in soft drinks.